 Self breast examination (SBE) is an examination performed by the patient herself to detect abnormalities.
 In contrast, clinical breast examination (CBE) is completed by a health care professional and may identify a small portion of breast malignancies not detected with mammography.
 In addition, CBE may identify cancer in young women, who are not typical candidates for mammography (McDonald, 2004).
 Overall, however, studies show that SBE and CBE raise diagnostic testing rates for ultimately benign breast disease and are ineffective in lowering breast cancer mortality rates (Kösters, 2008; Thomas, 2002).
 Accordingly, several organizations have removed SBE and CBE from their recommended screening practices (Oeffinger, 2015; Siu, 2016).
 However, the American College of Obstetricians and Gynecologists (2017b) encourages breast self-awareness, which focuses on breast appearance and architecture and may include SBE.
 It also recommends that women receive a CBE every 1 to 3 years between ages 20 and 39.
 At age 40, CBE is completed annually.
 Specific mammography guidelines are listed in Chapter 13 (p.
 293).

 During CBE, the breasts are initially viewed as a woman sits on the table’s edge with hands placed at her hips and with pectoralis muscles flexed.
 Alone, this position enhances asymmetry.
 Additional arm positions, such as placing arms above the head, do not add vital information.
-Breast skin is inspected for breast erythema; retraction; scaling, especially over the nipple; and edema, which is ...
+Breast skin is inspected for breast erythema; retraction; scaling, especially over the nipple; ...